The Biggest '90s TV Teen Idols, Then and Now

 Mario Lopez: Now

-Lopez was also back for more Saved by the Bell, as Slater is now the PE teacher and football coach at Bayside.
+Lopez was also back for more Saved by the Bell, as Slater became the PE teacher and football coach at Bayside.
 But he's otherwise kept busy more as a host than an actor, including on his current gig, anchoring Access Hollywood.

 Elizabeth Berkley: Then